 - End-user capability to respond to changes in data needs, workflow and reporting.

-Model risk management as the key to making your business sustainable
+Model risk management is key to making your business sustainable

 Many financial institutions now realize that model risk management is about more than just regulatory compliance – it’s a crucial business function if your business is to be sustainable.

-Sridhar Sourirajan is the principal architect for the industry-leading SAS® Model Risk Management solution, having led the development from conception through delivery to successful adoption by banks globally.
-Well-versed in both the business and technology domains, he consults extensively on model risk management engagements with US CCAR banks, US DFAST banks, and G-SIBs and D-SIBs worldwide.
+Sridhar Sourirajan is Director of Risk Product Portfolio and Strategy at SAS.
+He covers all SAS risk solutions, including industry-leading SAS® Model Risk Management.
+Sourirajan led the development of this product from conception through delivery to successful adoption by banks globally.
+Well-versed in both the business and technology domains, he consults extensively on risk management engagements with financial institutions worldwide.